 - Be supportive – try not to judge, criticise or blame each other; we are all human.
 Remind yourself that you are a team, and in order for the team to be successful, you each have to cheer the other on.

-- Learn from arguments – accept that arguments will happen and try to resolve them with respect.
+- Learn from arguments – accept that arguments will happen, and try to resolve them with respect.
 The strongest predictor of divorce is ‘contempt’, which is any action whereby your partner feels ‘put down’ by you, whether it is the tone of your voice or what you say.
-Often in arguments, we become overwhelmed and this can often lead to behaviours that harm our relationship.
+In arguments, we sometimes become overwhelmed and this often leads to behaviours that harm our relationship.

 - Stay calm during disagreements – or if this is not possible, take time out.
 Taking an ‘us’ perspective that prioritises the relationship rather than a ‘you’ and ‘me’ perspective can be very useful.

 - Look at your part in the conflict rather than focusing only on your partner’s contribution.
-Your partner is more likely to acknowledge his or her contribution if you do the same.
+Your partner is more likely to acknowledge their contribution if you do the same.
 Research has shown that relationships fall into difficulty when partners begin to think ‘here we go again’ and this negative cycle is associated with loneliness, hurt and disappointment.

 - Be sexually considerate – be affectionate (sometimes a lingering kiss or a warm hug are just as important).
 Accept that individuals have different sex drives and to sustain a healthy and happy sex life requires negotiation.
 A reduction in a couple’s physical connection is often a warning sign of problems in a relationship.

 - Be attentive – demonstrate your commitment to the relationship.
 It is what you do for someone that tells them that you love them.
 We tend to give our partner what we hope to receive but they may prefer another form of affection.
 Do they like gifts, quality time with you, a note or a cooked meal?
 Once you know what they like, make an effort to provide it.